nogipx/paseto_dart/README.md

 # paseto_dart

-Dart implementation of [PASETO](https://paseto.io) (Platform-Agnostic Security Tokens) — a modern cryptographically secure alternative to JWT.
+Dart unofficial implementation of [PASETO](https://paseto.io) (Platform-Agnostic Security Tokens) — a modern cryptographically secure alternative to JWT.

+> [!WARNING]
+> The [PASETO RFC](https://github.com/paseto-standard/paseto-rfc) is not yet approved, so the implementation may change in the future.

 ## What is PASETO